2024 Was The Year Fashion Really, Truly, Finally Fell In Love With Sports

 “The Liberian Olympic team arriving in Telfar was a moment that resonated globally, as was Team USA’s Ralph Lauren look at the Olympics opening ceremony — it was iconic,” says Quentin Humphrey, head of client engagement at trend forecaster WGSN.
 According to Lyst, searches for Ralph Lauren soared 115% in July and 119% in August; a 22% boost in demand for Skims in August is attributed to the brand’s partnership with Team USA.

-Sydney Bordonaro, a stylist who works with basketball players like Kelsey Plum, Cameron Brink, and Rae Burrell, called out the little ways in which athletes incorporated their personalities into their Olympic looks.
-Whether it was a diamond-encrusted goat necklace or a themed manicure, players used the global attention as a chance to show off not only their skills but also their personal style in bigger ways than we’d ever seen.
+Sydney Bordonaro — a stylist who works with basketball players like Kelsey Plum, Cameron Brink, and Rae Burrell — called out the little ways in which athletes incorporated their personality into their Olympic looks.
+Whether it was a diamond-encrusted goat necklace or a themed manicure, players used the global attention as a chance to show off not only their skills, but also their personal style in bigger ways than we’d ever seen.

 The WNBA's Crowning Season